 Cardholder benefits you can look forward to include purchase protection, extended warranties, trip cancellation and interruption insurance, travel and emergency assistance services, auto rental collision damage waiver, and roadside dispatch.

-- Pros: Earn 5% cash back bonus on up to $1,500 in combined purchases in bonus categories each quarter you activate
+- Pros: Earn 5% cash back bonus on up to $1,500 in combined purchases in bonus categories each quarter you activate.
+Enjoy new 5% categories each quarter!

 - Best for: Someone who wants to earn rewards and score lots of cardholder perks with no annual fee